ropensci-archive/lawn/paper.md

 ---
-title: 'lawn: An R client for Turf.js for Geospatial Analysis'
+title: 'lawn: An R client for the Turf javascript library for Geospatial Analysis'
 tags:
   - geospatial
   - GeoJSON